1. Writing a Multi Layer Feedforward Neural Network from Scratch

 self.name

-: To store name of this layer.self.weights
+: To store the name of this layer.self.weights

 : A connection strength or weights from previous to this layer.
 Use fromnp.random.randn(n_input, neurons)